lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 In a nutshell, the 7th Orogenic Lherzolite program is as follows:

 **Pre-Conference Excursion**:
 This is a two-day excursion that will take place in the [Cabo Ortegal UNESCO Global Geopark](https://www.unesco.org/en/iggp/geoparks/cabo-ortegal), situated in the region of Galicia in north-western Spain, from September 30th to October 1st 2024.
 On the 29th of September we will already be staying in the surroundings of the Geopark.
-One day of the excursion will be devoted entirely to the mantle section (Amph-bearing harzburgites and pyroxenites), while the other day will be devoted to the other high-pressure units, including pyrigarnites and hornblendites, Opx-free garnet granulites and eclogites.
+One day of the excursion will be devoted entirely to the mantle section (Amph-bearing spinel harzburgites and garnet-bearing pyroxenites), while the other day will be devoted to the other high-pressure units, including pyrigarnites and hornblendites, Opx-free garnet granulites and eclogites.
 We will give precise instructions on how to get to the Pre-Conference excursion later on.

 <iframe src="https://www.google.com/maps/embed?pb=!1m10!1m8!1m3!1d46124.178607761154!2d-7.887411!3d43.7362882!3m2!1i1024!2i768!4f13.1!5e0!3m2!1ses!2ses!4v1681307685380!5m2!1ses!2ses" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>